OS-sandeeppal/HttpClientTesting/README.md

        B. relativeUploadURL - is the S3 bucket URL

-       C. sendDummyRequest - specify whether to send a dummy request to the S3 domain before sending the actual file upload request.
+       C. sendDummyRequest (optional) - specify whether to send a dummy request to the S3 domain before sending the actual file upload request.
 If true, sends a GET request before the file upload request.

    VI. **azure** - has Azure specific configuration.